chibicode/grunt-short/README.md

 ## What?

+**Short Version:** These are my bookmarks of simple & useful Gruntfiles.

-I got tired of reading long README files for each Grunt plugin I'm using, just to figure out the minimum Gruntfile configuration that can do the job I need.
+**Long Version:** I got tired of reading long README files for each Grunt plugin I'm using, just to figure out the minimum Gruntfile configuration that can do the job I need.
 So I decided to create a repository with a bunch of Gruntfiles, each of which is short enough to fit in a screen.
 I'd then just copy paste whatever I need to a bigger Gruntfile for my projects.

 ## Getting Started